 - Failed: Tasks that were approved but did not run successfully.

 - Archived: Such a task is not shown in the All tasks tab.
 However, an archived task is still stored in the repository and may be re-opened if necessary.

 This is how workflow tasks work in the Travel demo.
 See Default roles, groups and users for more about permissions assigned to each user.

 - Eric, a content editor, publishes a page.
 The task is sent to the publisher group.

 - All members of the group can see the new task.

-- Peter, a content publisher, or any other member of the publisher group, assigns the task to himself.
+- Peter, a content publisher, assigns the task to himself.
 The task moves from the New to the Assigned tab.
-Other publishers, for example superuser, can see the task, who it is assigned to, and re-assign it to themselves.
+Other publishers, for example, superuser, can see the task, who it is assigned to, and re-assign it to themselves.

 - When Peter opens the task by clicking the Preview task action in the Action bar, he can: